 What if the 73% of IV-D cases receiving Medicaid instead got medical support as court-ordered from their parents?
 And why are they not?

 In most divorce decree’s, medical support is assigned after the child support amount.
 Usually, the NCP (non-custodial parent) is required to provide the insurance along with the child support, and all non-covered expenses are ordered to be split 50/50.
-If you have a non-custodial parent who is not paying child support, the chances are good they are not paying the medical support.
+If you have a non-custodial parent who is not paying child support, chances are that they are not paying the medical support.

 I also know of several cases involving child support enforcement where the NCP is covering the children but refuses to provide the insurance cards and information for the custodial parent to be able to use that payment source, and these parents have been forced to apply for Medicaid to cover medical expenses.